 - 50 g caster sugar

-- 80 g dairy free butter I use Flora blocks of plant butter
+- 80 g butter or butter alternative (I use Flora plant butter) I use Flora blocks of plant butter

-- 20 g white vegetable fat I use Trex, but you can use Crisp n Dry or another 20g plant butter.
+- 20 g fat (I use Trex white vegetable fat) I use Trex, but you can use Crisp n Dry or another 20g plant butter.

 - 1 tbsp ground flaxseed this and the water is for your egg but you can use 1 egg if you like.